mehulagg/gitlab/doc/development/geo/framework.md

 - **Resource**:
   A resource is a piece of data that belongs to a model and is produced by a GitLab feature.
 It is persisted using a storage mechanism.
-By default, a resource is not a replicable.
+By default, a resource is not a Geo replicable.

 - **Data type**:
   Data type is how a resource is stored.
 Each resource should